MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Application tool integration

-The **Application tool** allows you to inspect the various parts of your application.
+The **Application** tool allows you to inspect the various parts of your application.

 ![The Application tool inside the Edge DevTools for Visual Studio Code extension](media/edge-extension-application-tool.png)

-You can:
+Use the **Application** tool to:

-* Check different storage options like Cookies, LocalStorage, SessionStorage and IndexedDB.
+* Check different storage options such as Cookies, LocalStorage, SessionStorage and IndexedDB.

 * Analyze the cache of your application.

-* Analyze services like Notification, Payment handler or background sync.
+* Analyze services like Notification, Payment handler, or background sync.

 <!-- ====================================================================== -->